shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsGroupIdUsersMembersDelete"></a>
 # **orgNameAppNameChatgroupsGroupIdUsersMembersDelete**
-> orgNameAppNameChatgroupsGroupIdUsersMembersDelete(orgName, appName, authorization, groupId, members)
+> String orgNameAppNameChatgroupsGroupIdUsersMembersDelete(orgName, appName, authorization, groupId, members)

 Remove multiple Member from the Group